jcarlos-prieto/niliBOX/resources/API.md

 </table>

 ### Serial subsystem
-The serial subsystem handles the serial port devices.
+The *Serial* subsystem handles the serial port devices.
 Every serial port can be identified in 3 different ways:
 - *Device name*: A string that identifies a serial port device available in the system
 - *Device id*: An integer identifying a serial port that has been open and can be used for input/output operations